pjcj/base/README.md

 Colours are Solarized Dark slightly altered to make the dark background colours a little darker.

-Cutting edge software (newer than that packaged) is managed with [ghq](https://github.com/motemen/ghq) and includes the following repositories:
+Unpackaged software, or software that is newer than packaged versions, is managed with [ghq](https://github.com/motemen/ghq) and includes the following
+repositories:

 * [st](http://git.suckless.org/st/)
 * [urxvt (with true colour support)](https://github.com/spudowiar/rxvt-unicode)